Battling Aging and Disease? Enlist Dark Chocolate Antioxidants

 Custom Search

 Dark chocolate antioxidants are a tasty way to give your cells a fighting chance.
 Everyday your body is under attack by free radicals.
-These molecules can damage cells causing disease, particularly age-related ones.

-Antioxidants tame these troublemakers.
-Fortunately, dark chocolate with a high cocoa content (70 percent or greater) is loaded with them.
-Find out what they can do for you.
+Antioxidants just may tame these troublemakers.
+Fortunately, dark chocolate with a high cocoa content (70 percent or greater), is loaded with them.

 Dark Chocolate Antioxidant Damage Control

-The antioxidant action comes from a group of compounds called cocoa flavonoids or cocoa polyphenols.
 They're bitter tasting but have some sweet benefits.
 The body uses them to...

 • protect cells and DNA from free radicals-harmful molecules linked to diseases like hardening of the arteries, cancer, arthritis, aging, Alzheimer's and Parkinson's